kstenerud/ubuntu-dev-installer/README.md

 ### Create a Guest

 You can create a metal, VM, or container guest.
-Generally, the guest software should be installed in a virtualized guest environment rather than on bare metal.
+Generally, you'll want to install in a virtualized guest environment rather than on bare metal, so that you can easily rebuild after breaking things (just save your homedir).

 #### Multipass